-- Participate in volunteer programs or internships in the veterinary field.
-Volunteering or interning at veterinary clinics or other animal care facilities can give students an idea of what the job of a veterinarian is really like.
+There are other things you can do while earning a Bachelor's Degree that can help prepare you to become a vet.
+Participate in volunteer programs or internships in the veterinary field.
+Volunteering or interning at veterinary clinics or other animal care facilities can give you an idea of what the job of a veterinarian is really like.
 Many veterinary programs require some experience working with animals, and volunteering can fulfill this requirement or make a student more competitive when applying.
-Students can use these experiences to show their dedication to the field of animal care, as well gain professional references.
+You can use these experiences to show dedication to the field of animal care and gain professional references.

 Step 2: Earn a Doctor of Veterinary Medicine

-- Get involved in research projects.
-Some programs offer students the opportunity to be involved in research while they are studying for their degree.
+Get involved in research projects.
+Some programs offer students the opportunity to be involved in research while studying for their degree.
 This experience may be helpful in understanding certain aspects of the veterinary field and can open up opportunities to work in research rather than a clinical setting.

 Graduates of accredited programs of veterinary medicine must be licensed to practice in the field.
 All states require that graduates successfully pass the North American Veterinary Licensing Exam; additional state-specific exams may also be required.